-Traditional Types of Universes - "flat" infinite in extent, will expand forever approaching zero velocity; "open" infinite in extent, will expand forever at a finite velocity; "closed" finite in extent and volume, will recollapse (neglecting cosmological constant).
+Traditional Types of Universes - "flat" infinite in extent, will expand forever approaching zero velocity; "open" infinite in extent, will expand forever at a finite velocity; "closed" finite in extent and volume, will recollapse (neglecting Dark Energy).

 Dark Matter - the vast majority of the gravitating material in the Universe emits no detectable radiation and is not, nor has ever been, composed of "ordinary" gravitating matter as we know it composed of protons, neutrons and electrons.
+Clumping of Dark Matter was critical to convert smoothly spread matter into clumps and hence the galaxies and stars we see today.